-The south station building will be constructed within the existing FCR lands south of the rail corridor, with the lands being accessed either from Park Lawn Road or Lake Shore Boulevard west.
+The south station building will be constructed within the existing Developer's lands south of the rail corridor, with the lands being accessed either from Park Lawn Road or Lake Shore Boulevard west.

 The north station building will be constructed within the City lands north of the rail corridor, which is currently inaccessible by road.
-Work will be concurrently completed with the proposed Relief Road within the City lands, thereby creating an access to the site off of Park Lawn Road.
+Work will be concurrently completed for Public Street A within the City lands, thereby creating an access to the site off of Park Lawn Road.